kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

     MIN(e.BaseSalary) AS MinimumSalary,
     MAX(e.BaseSalary) AS MaximumSalary,
     SUM(e.BaseSalary) AS TotalPayroll
-FROM Employees
+FROM Employees e
 WHERE d.DepartmentName = 'Engineering';

 -- Data quality checks
 SELECT
     COUNT(*) AS TotalRecords,
-    COUNT(FirstName) AS NonNullFirstNames,
+    COUNT(e.FirstName) AS NonNullFirstNames,
     COUNT(DISTINCT Department) AS UniqueDepartments FROM Employees e;
 ```